KnpLabs/KnpMenuBundle/UPGRADE.md

         tags:
             - { name: knp_menu.menu, alias: main } # The alias is what is used to retrieve the menu
 ```

+The key difference is that the single builder itself needs to be registered
+as a service.
+Then, a tagged menu service is created for each method on the
+builder (e.g. `createMainMenu`) that creates a menu.

 Finally, rendering the menu in a template is a little bit different: